bocoup/web-platform-contribution-guide/src/skills.rst

         5. Let *hyperlink suffix* be a U+003F QUESTION MARK character, the value of *x* expressed as a base-ten integer using ASCII digits, a U+002C COMMA character (,), and the value of *y* expressed as a base-ten integer using ASCII digits.

-    2. Follow the hyperlink or download the hyperlink created by the ``a`` element, as determined by the ``download`` attribute and any expressed user preference, passing *hyperlink suffix*, if the steps above defined it.
+    2. Follow the hyperlink or download the hyperlink created by the ``a`` element, as determined by the ``download`` attribute and any expressed user preference, passing *hyperlink suffix*, if the preceding steps defined it.

 In this example the HTML Standard is specifying the activation behavior algorithm.
 You can see how the definition for "hyperlink" is used here.
-The algorithm also references other definitions, e.g., "Follow the hyperlink", which is a separate algorithm.
+The algorithm also references other definitions, such as "Follow the hyperlink", which is a separate algorithm.
 So that algorithm is invoked from this algorithm, similar to calling a function in programming.

-Algorithms in specifications are usually written to be clear and easy to follow, while an implementation might use a different algorithm that is optimized for performance, memory usage, or power consumption.
+Algorithms in specifications are usually written to be clear and understandable, while an implementation might use a different algorithm that is optimized for performance, memory usage, or power consumption.
 If the end result is equivalent, then the implementation is conforming.

 Definition